15 Prettiest Hotels and Bastides in Provence (South of France)

 provence hotels

-Provence-Alpes-Côte d'Azur is located in the far southeastern portion of France and includes everything that runs along the Mediterranean coast (called the French Riviera - see our favorite French Riviera hotels here).
-For the sake of this post, we are focusing on the region North of Marseille, often referred to simply as Provence, which includes both the Luberon and Vaucluse regions.
+Provence-Alpes-Côte d'Azur is located in the far southeastern portion of France and includes everything that runs along the Mediterranean coast.
+For the sake of this hotel list, we are focusing on the region North of Marseille, often referred to simply as Provence, which includes both the Luberon and Vaucluse regions of France.

 Where we stayed in provence